SapitoSucio/froggo-guides/docs/script_commands.md

 \***unequip** **<equipment slot\>**{,**<char_id\>**};

-This command will unequip whatever is currently equipped in the invoking character's specified equipment slot.
-For a full list of possible equipment slots see '`getequipid`'.
+This command will unequip whatever is currently equipped in the invoking character`s specified equipment slot.
+For a full list of possible equipment slots see ``getequipid``.

 If an item occupies several equipment slots, it will get unequipped from all of them.